 Please read the FAQs below for the commonly asked questions.
 If you are still unsure please contact the Project Managers, Parker Harris: Email: firstname.lastname@example.org Telephone: 020 3653 0896

 Yes.
 The online application portal will allow you to increase the number of work you wish to submit before the deadline at 5pm on 30 August 2022.
 Please go to online entry and view your works.
 You will then be able to Add More Works using the link at the bottom of the page.

 No. If you register more works than you eventually submit, unfortunately no refunds will be offered.

 The maximum size work accepted for submission is 50cm in the largest dimension, including frame.

 No. We do not specify what media work should be made in.

 The conditions of entry state that work should be framed.
-This is a standard measure to ensure that the delicate surfaces of the submitted artwork are protected in the normal course of handling and display.
+This is a standard measure to ensure that the delicate surfaces of the selected artwork are protected in the normal course of handling and display.